vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_ssh_access.md

     The credentials that you provide must have the following privilege on the endpoint VM:<pre>Virtual machine.Guest Operations.Guest Operation Program Execution</pre>
 - You must specify the ID or name of the VCH to debug.
 - You might need to provide the thumbprint of the vCenter Server or ESXi host certificate.
 Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.
 - To enable SSH access, you mush enable shell access by specifying the `--rootpw` option.
-Wrap the password in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes shell characters such as `$`, `!` or `%`.
+Wrap the password in quotes if it includes shell characters such as `$`, `!` or `%`.
 - You authorize SSH access by specifying `--enable-ssh`.
 The `sshd` service runs until the VCH endpoint VM reboots.
 The `--enable-ssh` option takes no arguments.
 - If you have already enabled SSH access but the password that you set has expired, and you then rerun `--enable-ssh` without specifying `--rootpw`, the password expiry is set to 1 day in the future and the password is preserved.
 - Optionally, you can specify the `--authorized-key` option to upload a public key file to `/root/.ssh/authorized_keys` folder in the endpoint VM.
 Include the name of the `*.pub` file in the path. <pre>--authorized-key <i>path_to_public_key_file</i>/<i>key_file</i>.pub</pre>